ucloud/uai-sdk/examples/caffe/inference/nsfw/README.md

 In this example, we provide the inference service example, NsfwModel, which accept one image and returns the probability of it being improper for workplace and workhours (in the aspect of sexual-content related).

 ## Setup
 Download the current directory into your workplace.
-An NSFW caffe model is given (under direction checkpoint_dir).
-If you intend to use another model, put it under checkpoint_dir and rename the .prototxt and .caffemodel file to the same name.
+A model is given in: https://github.com/yahoo/open_nsfw/tree/master/nsfw_model.
+Copy the two files to directory checkpoint_dir/ under code/, and rename them to the same name (for the example below: resnet.caffemodel and resnet.prototxt).
+You may use any other caffe model with the same procedure.

 Put all these files into one directory: